SohamTamba/GSoC/_posts/2018-08-05-final-report.markdown

 # 3. Completed but not Applicable

-In this section, I will list the implemented functions that will not be merged into LightGraphs and they are not suitable for LightGraphs.
+In this section, I will list the implemented functions that will not be merged into LightGraphs as they are not suitable for LightGraphs.

 - [Minimum Steiner Tree](https://github.com/SohamTamba/LightGraphs.jl/tree/GSoC/SteinerTree)
 - [Travelling Salesman](https://github.com/SohamTamba/LightGraphs.jl/tree/GSoC/TravellingSalesman)